-If you are a beginner in learning about World War II and the atrocities that took place, you may have come across the term “concentration camp” and wondered what it means.
-In this blog post, we will delve into the story behind the concentration camp in Berlin Oranienburg, providing you with an overview of its history, significance, and impact.
+If you are a novice to learning about the World War II genocide, you may have stumbled across the term ‘concentration camp’ and are wondering what it refers to.
+In this particular blog post, I will take you forward in order to look deep into the history and importance of the concentration camp in Berlin Oranienburg.

 1.1 Life inside the Camp